Logo BET BETTER PRO TERMINAL

 What are MLB odds and how do you use them?

-MLB odds are the prices sportsbooks offer on baseball markets like moneyline, run line, totals and team props.
-To spot value, compare the implied probability from the odds to a model probability.
-If the model probability is meaningfully higher, the price may be +EV.
+MLB odds are the prices sportsbooks offer on baseball markets including moneyline (winner), run line (±1.5 run spread), totals (over/under combined score), and team props.
+To spot value, convert the odds to implied probability (1 ÷ decimal odds) and compare to your own or a model's estimate.
+When the model probability is meaningfully higher than the implied probability, the price may offer positive expected value.

 What you can do in 30 seconds

-• Scan the table for your market (moneyline, run line, totals, props).
+1. Scan the table for your market — moneyline, run line, totals, or props.

-• Check model vs implied probability for mismatch.
+2. Compare model vs implied probability for a pricing mismatch.

 Focus